Bhushan-Panchal01/Car_sell_prediction/README.md

-# Car sell prediction using python
+# Car sales prediction using python